somaniarushi/tempest/README.md

-## Abstract

-What if there was a way to arrange the way you think?
-To be able to organise your idea, connect them, sort them, isolate them, and thread them together?
-This is the idea behind Codestorm.

-In its current iteration, codestorm operates like a tree -- with a root node and branching options.
-The idea is to be able to start a project, add categories to it, and create a flow of thought with them.
+# Tempest

+Arrange the way you think.

+## How Does Tempest Work?

+Thoughts, at first glance, are like storms –– chaotic and messy and unpredictable.
+Pick one thought and tagging tugging, however, and you'll find that each idea has sub ideas and sub sub ideas and so on.
+The flow of thought operates like a tree –– with roots and branches and connections.
 Every thought can further have ideas, every idea resources, and every resource concerns.

-Eventually, I'd like to be able to customize everything Every project may be a unique combination of thoughts and curiosities, with its own tags.
-I'd also like the ability to "connect" two disjoint ideas and to be able to move them around into different trees, but that's clearly a later down the line idea.

-It is very important to me to get this right.
-There are few projects that I think of that I do not find some valid substitute for.
-This is one of them.
-I do not know how long this is take, or what this is eventually become, but I am determined to bring it to life.
+This is the idea that Tempest leverages –– start a project, create your own tags, and add thoughts, resources, concerns, bugs, and ideas as you go.
+If you're tired with using a thought journal, with typing out ideas in one unsearchable google doc, with forgetting important details scattered across apps and bookmarks, then this is the app for you.

 ## Demo
-Check it out at [storm.amks.me](https://storm.arushisomani.me)!
+Start your own Tempest at [storm.amks.me](https://storm.arushisomani.me)!
 ![](./demo/ss.png)

 ###### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).